-In this example we tally the scores of our three companies.
 We can see that even though Company 1 has the best price, they were let down by the quality of their answers.
-The quality of the answers from Company 3 was on par with Company 2, however their pricing cost them the contract.
+The quality of the answers from Company 3 was on par with Company 2, however, their pricing cost them the contract.

 From the tender documents provided, it should always be clear how the submissions will be assessed.
 You should always expect to see: